donnyhai/dla/simulation/README.md

 The appearing numbers in the shell let you know about how many iterations are finished already.
 The print "line missed cluster" indicates that a randomly chosen line according to the definitions in the paper missed the cluster and a new line had to be chosen.

-When calculation is over, you can find an image in the folder images.
+When calculation is over, you can find an image in the images folder.

 Have fun!